Party Time: A Breakdown of the 6 Mini Events Surrounding Your Big Day + Where to Host Them

 Host: Maid of honor and bridesmaids.
 Several people often team up to split the responsibilities and cost.

 Guest list: Close friends and family members of the bride and groom.
 There can be multiple showers (co-workers, friends, family, etc.) to accommodate various groups or schedules.

 What happens: What used to be a just-for-ladies event can now be co-ed.
 Lunch or brunch (usually featuring the bride’s or couple’s favorite foods) can be followed by gifts, games or just socializing.

 Tip: If the bride feels uncomfortable with the traditional gift opening in front of an audience, feel free to skip it.
 Planners like Gamez are seeing the tradition done less and less.

 Where: “I love the Villa Terrace in Milwaukee during the summer,” says Gamez.
-Look into a restaurant’s event space, advises Emilee Robenhorst, of Milwaukee’s Mint & Lovely, who is a fan of Onesto and Swig in Milwaukee.
+Look into a restaurant’s event space, advises Emilee Robenhorst, of Milwaukee’s Mint & Lovely, who is a fan of Onesto in Milwaukee.
 “City parks are a hidden gem (and no one has to clean their house),” says Sarbacker.
 She recommends James Madison Park in Madison for a lake view and lawn games, as well as Tenney Park’s newly renovated pavilion.

 The Bridal Luncheon

 Guest list: Women who are very involved in the wedding day, like your mom, future mother-in-law and bridesmaids.